CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

 ## Community Standards

-We strive to create a welcoming culture that empowers people to conduct open science using cloud computing resources.
+We strive to create a welcoming work atmosphere that empowers people to conduct open science using cloud computing resources.
 That requires an open exchange of ideas balanced by thoughtful guidelines.
 If we have only openness, colleagues who are on the receiving end of thoughtless or intentionally hurtful comments and behavior may reasonably withdraw.
 If we have overly intrusive guidelines, people may feel unwelcome.

 It would be impossible to list everything staff can do to create a more welcoming space, and we know this team will find ways to create a positive environment for their colleagues in ways we haven't even thought of.
 But when in doubt, we encourage you to look to these principles for guidance: